webdigga/divorce-coach/src/posts/how-do-i-know-if-im-in-a-relationship-with-a-narcissist.md

 If you notice a pattern in any of the nariccist traits and behaviours highlighted below in a person over time and feel consistently manipulated, invalidated, or diminished in the relationship, support is available to you.

-Being in a narcissistic or toxic relationship can also have a huge impact on your workplace and there is support for businesses and employees [here](/support-for-employees/)
+Being in a narcissistic or toxic relationship can also have a huge impact on your workplace and there is [support for businesses and employees here](/support-for-employees/).